 Posted on 25, September 2012

-Good practice guidelines are needed to prevent the ‘professionalisation’ of peer support and preserve its grassroots, user-led ethos, says a new report published today by national mental health charity Together.
+Good practice guidelines are needed to prevent the ‘professionalisation’ of peer support and preserve its grassroots, user-led ethos, says a new report published today by Together for Mental Wellbeing.

 Peer supporters have become increasingly valued in formal health settings for their positive role in mental health recovery.
 However, warns the report, “The Freedom to be; The Chance to Dream”, there is a real risk that the role might become diluted or lost within a statutory setting facing cuts and staff redundancies.
 This threatens the unique relationship of mutuality and trust upon which peer support is built and is the essence of its proven effectiveness.